MileHacker Logo

 Health Guidelines

 No specific vaccinations are mandatory for admission to France for tourism.
 Making sure your routine vaccinations stand current is recommended (MMR, Diphtheria-Tetanus-Pertussis, Polio).
-See your doctor or a travel clinic at least 4-6 weeks before your trip for personalized advice.
+See your doctor or a travel clinic 4 or MORE-6 weeks before your trip for personalized advice.

 Common Concerns & Prevention

 • Sunburn & Heatstroke: Use high-SPF Sunscreen (50+ advised), wear wide-brimmed hats, sunglasses.
-Stay in the shade when the sun is strongest.
+Stay in the shade at the time the sun is strongest.

 • Dehydration: Carry and drink plenty of water.
 Tap water on the island tastes safe to drink.

-• Minor Cuts & Scrapes: Bring a small Travel first aid kit (sanitizing wipes, bandages, pain relievers).
+• Minor Cuts & Scrapes: Bring a small Travel first aid kit (antiseptic wipes, bandages, pain relievers).

 • Mosquitoes: Present near marshy areas.
 Insect repellent proves beneficial at dusk.